-There will also be 6 written assignments over the course of the semester.
-The assignments are submitted in essay form and are related to the course themes.
-You will be graded based on the quality of the content, following the rubric provided, and by demonstrating that you are familiar with the material that we have covered over recent weeks.
+There will also be a written assignment for each week.
+The assignments are submitted in essay form and are related to the themes for the week.
+You will be graded based on the quality of the content, following the rubric provided, and by demonstrating that you are familiar with the material that we have covered that week.

 Specific instructions for each assignment are described in Canvas.
 Assignments must be submitted via Canvas by 11:59 p.m.
 ET on the due date.
-Normally, assignments will be due on Mondays, except when a given Monday is a University holiday in which case the assignment will be due the following day, a Tuesday.
 All assignments must be uploaded in Microsoft Word format (.doc or .docx) and will be processed through anti-plagiarism software.
 If you attempt to upload your assignment in an incorrect format, Canvas will not accept the file.
-The assignment will not be graded until it is uploaded in the correct format and may be considered late.
+The assignment will not be graded until it is uploaded in the correct format and might be considered late.